 youth, families, and teachers accessed support through school programs

-people received supportive services
+people received education and/or vocational supportive services

 lives were transformed by housing outreach work and support services